Storefront architecture

 Catalog Service

 The Catalog Service module provides fast read-only access to Commerce catalog data.
-The Product Details dropin requires this service to render product data in the storefront.
+The product details drop-in component requires this service to render product data in the storefront.
 Refer to the Catalog Service Guide for details and installation instructions.

 Live Search